karlroberts/sbt-web-s3/README.md

                    if you run webStage from sbt-web then all you assets will be sitting in ./target/web/stage waiting for you to run s3wsSync or s3wsUpload to push to S3 bucket.

-    bucket in s3wsUpload : S3 bucket used by the s3wsUpload task, either "mybucket.s3.amazonaws.com" or "mybucket".
+    bucket : S3 bucket used by the s3wsUpload, s3wsDeleteAll and s3wsDeleteDiff tasks.

-    bucket in s3wsDeleteAll : S3 bucket used by the s3wsDeleteAll task, either "mybucket.s3.amazonaws.com" or "mybucket".
+      it's form is either "mybucket.s3.amazonaws.com" or, if you have linked the bucket name to Route53 DNS, "mybucket".

     progressBar in s3wsUpload : Boolean, defaults to false.
 Set to true to get a progress indicator during S3 uploads/downloads.